 Here’s how to empower yourself and beat the stigma of dementia

 Knowledge is power, so if you’re new to caring start by finding out all you can about dementia.
-If you join our Caregivers’ Club we’ll send you a selection of free e-Books containing a huge amount of easy-to-read information, advice and practical tips about the dementia journey and the challenges you might face.
 The better informed you are, the more able you will be to separate the facts from the fiction – and point this out to others when they say something that isn’t correct.
 Dementia is NOT a normal part of ageing, nor is it a mental illness, it doesn’t always cause aggression either and it definitely doesn’t mean that the person you care about has to immediately give up their independence.

 You may find that other people (including friends and family) find it difficult to talk about Alzheimer’s or dementia, especially if they think you might become upset or they might say ‘something wrong.’
 Start by trying to talk to your close friends about it.
 Tell them it doesn’t matter if they don’t know anything about dementia, you simply want to talk, off load, vent your feelings and share what’s happening…and if you do get upset, it isn’t their fault.

 If you don’t think your current social circle will ‘get it’ try a support group where you can find like-minded people going through similar challenges.
-The Unforgettable Dementia Support Group is free and easy to join.
-Go here https://www.facebook.com/groups/UnforgettableDementiaSupport/
+Our Dementia Support Group is free and easy to join.

 A dementia diagnosis can be so upsetting to family and friends that they try to pretend it isn’t happening.
 This can be easier to do if you don’t see the person with dementia very often but is rather more difficult if you have a closer relationship.
 Denial can also lead to family rows and disputes about ‘how bad’ the dementia is, which aren’t usually constructive.
 Of course, some parts of the dementia journey can be very difficult.
 If you’re experiencing issues that feel frightening or upsetting, don’t be afraid to speak out and ask for help.
 Sharing experiences, whether with friends, other caregivers or professionals doesn’t only help you, it helps others to understand the condition far more.
 They, in turn, will be able to share their learning with others.